aharris206/Project-01/README.md

 Figure 4 shows the areas of CA experience the higher drought levels (Categories D2 - D4).
 We can see that there are more areas that experiance D2 - D4 levels of drought more often in 2012 - present.

 ![Area under drought conditions](https://user-images.githubusercontent.com/119692610/218214583-58f84772-86b7-4559-82f2-99ed0be0ae77.png)

 Figure 5 shows the change in the average drought level in California over the 23 year time period.
-I created this image using a dataframe that I created from calculating the mean Level ID of 2 year periods from the data source.
+Lauren created this image using a dataframe that she created from calculating the mean Level ID of 2 year periods from the data source.

 Figure 6